Salt Lake City Business Lawyer Matt Cox

-Matthew Cox is a shareholder with the firm and leads its Bankruptcy and Creditors Rights Practice Group.
-His practice focuses on representing financial institutions and other lenders in efforts to protect their collateral and loan rights in federal and state courts, including bankruptcy courts.
-In particular, Matt defends these lenders and other clients against avoidance, preference, and fraudulent transfer claims made by trustees and receivers.
-Additionally, he assists creditors in obtaining relief from the bankruptcy automatic stay and in prosecuting objections to confirmation.
+Matthew Cox represents financial institutions and other lenders in efforts to protect their collateral and loan rights in federal and state courts, including bankruptcy courts.
+Matt focuses on defending these lenders and other clients against avoidance, preference, and fraudulent transfer claims made by trustees and receivers.
+He also assists creditors in obtaining relief from the bankruptcy automatic stay and in prosecuting objections to confirmation.

-Matt defends clients against claims from borrowers or customers related to the Fair Debt Collection Practices Act, the Fair Credit Reporting Act and the Utah Consumer Sales Practice Act; and against claims asserted in bankruptcy court for the return of funds received by creditors.
+Matt defends clients against claims from borrowers or customers related to the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, and the Utah Consumer Sales Practice Act as well as against claims asserted in bankruptcy court for the return of funds received by creditors.
 In these matters, he has represented law firms, hospitals, businesses, and collection agencies.
 Matt works closely with banks and lenders to help create robust loan and loan modification documents for compliance with federal and state guidelines to forestall litigation.
 He also works closely with real estate professionals and related parties in negotiating purchase contracts, leases, options, and litigation.

 For nearly a decade, Matt devoted much of his time to defending dozens of trustee preference, fraudulent transfer, and other avoidance actions, with total damages in excess of $45 million, revolving around the C.W.
 Mining Bankruptcy case.
-In addition, he represents well-known national auto lenders in numerous consumer bankruptcy cases each month.
+He currently represents well-known national auto lenders in numerous consumer bankruptcy cases each month.

 Matt also maintains a significant practice assisting the owners of commercial properties in unlawful detainer or eviction proceedings against defaulting tenants.